 ~Audio example 2 – Talking Synth sound with Rhythm and Bass

-Feel free to experiment with cutoff, pitch parameter from sample & hold insert effect, as well with all other used parameters in order to get the sound that you like.
+Feel free to experiment with cutoff, pitch parameter from sample & hold insert effect, as well with all other used parameters to get the sound that you like.
 Have fun!

 Download the patch here.